loopbackio/loopback.io/pages/en/lb3/Attaching-models-to-data-sources.md

 ### Using multiple data source configurations

 LoopBack merges environment-specific configurations (for example in `datasources.production.json`) with the baseline configuration in `datasources.json`.
-Environment-specific configurations can override the top-level values with string and number values only.
-You cannot use objects or array values.
+Environment-specific configurations can override the top-level values with string,  number, object, and array values.

 It can be difficult to clear extra datasource settings inherited from the top-level `datasources.json` file in environment-specific files.
 To avoid issues, use a single `datasources.json` file that includes both individual settings such as `host`, `port`, and `database` for local environment and a `url` connection string setting that  overrides the other settings for staging and production.
 For example: